Skip to main content

 • Users on paid plans can publish and use private packages.

-Import your production React design system package into Figma Make to generate apps and prototypes that match your brand.
-For more information about the advantages of creating and using design system packages, see our Help Center.
+Bring your production React design system package into Make kits: reusable collections of code, styles, and guidelines that Figma Make can use to generate apps and prototypes that match your brand.
+For more information about the advantages of creating and using Make kits, see Get started with Make kits.

 Follow these steps to publish and configure your package.
-Teammates can start using your package immediately after step 1.
-Steps 2 and 3 are optional but make it easier for teammates to use your package.
 Before you start, review the requirements.

 1. Publish your package